German Social Democratic Workers' Party in the Czechoslovak Republic

 Some leading members of the party started talks with President Masaryk, who tried to persuade the party to join the government.
 It finally agreed in 1929, when its leader Ludwig Czech became Minister of Public Affairs.

 During the years of the great economic crisis, the party lost many of its Sudeten German supporters, and the Sudeten German Party (SdP) gained importance.
-After the Munich Agreement, when the troops of Nazi Germany began occupying the Sudeten areas (on 1 October 1938), only some of the anti-Nazi opposition members could retreat into the remaining Czechoslovakian territories.
+After the Munich Agreement, when the troops of Nazi Germany began occupying the Sudeten areas (on 1 October 1938), only some of the anti-Nazi opposition members could retreat into the remaining Czechoslovak territories.
 Immediately after the entry of the Nazi troops, the persecution of Social Democrats and other opponents of Nazism began.
-From October to December 1938, 20,000 members of the Social Democratic Party were arrested; 2,500 Sudeten Germans were sent to the Dachau concentration camp alone.
+From October to December 1938, 20,000 members of the Social Democratic Party were arrested; 2,500 anti-Nazi Sudeten Germans were sent to the Dachau concentration camp alone.
 Around 30,000 people managed to flee to the West.
 On 22 February 1939 the DSAP leadership decided to cease all activities in the Czechoslovak Republic and continue working abroad as "Treuegemeinschaft sudetendeutscher Sozialdemokraten".
 The group began publishing the monthly bulletin Sudeten-Freiheit from Oslo.

 The party was a member of the Labour and Socialist International between 1923 and 1938.